-WBC Heavyweight champion Deontay Wilder says he recent trip to Belfast to watch Tyson Fury inlcuded genuine tension between the pair.
+WBC Heavyweight champion Deontay Wilder says his recent trip to Belfast to watch Tyson Fury included genuine tension between the pair.

 Wilder sat ringside to witness Fury defeat Francesco Pianeta with ease at Windsor Park.
-Prior to going head-to-head with Fury, ‘The Bronze Bomber’ had been involved in a fracas with friend of the ‘Gypsy King’ Billy Joe Saunders.
+Before going head-to-head with Fury, ‘The Bronze Bomber’ had been involved in a fracas with a friend of the ‘Gypsy King’ Billy Joe Saunders.

 Randy: “You guys got in front of each other.
-You kind of yelled at each other a little bit he pushed you.
-If you really didn’t like him I think you would have dropped him on the spot.
+You yelled at each other a little bit.
+He pushed you.
+If you really didn’t like him, I think you would have dropped him on the spot.
 What was going on with that?”

-“I don’t know how to do that without looking kind of skeptical or sketchy.
-You know what you guys don’t have to worry about that.
+“I don’t know how to do that without looking skeptical or sketchy.
+You know what, you guys don’t have to worry about that.
 None of our stuff is made up.
 This is not preplanned.

-“It will be interesting for me to say I going to do business with you to get this I’ll go off of the energy.
+“It will be interesting for me to say I am going to do business with you to get this.
+I’ll go off of the energy.
 I want to be excited about it.